-- 1. Call the Park District Sports Rainout Hotline at (630) 454-6033 after on Saturdays for game cancellations or check the park district website www.warrenvilleparks.org.
-If your game is cancelled then you are responsible for relaying this information to the team members. - 2.
+- 1. Call the Park District Sports Rainout Hotline at (630) 454-6033, sign-up for Rainout Hotline App, or check the Park District website www.warrenvilleparks.org.
+If your game is cancelled, then you are responsible for relaying this information to the team members. - 2.
 The officials and/or Park District staff have the authority to cancel a game due to inclement weather or unsafe field conditions at anytime. - 3.
 During game play, should severe weather occur or be imminent, all players and coaches should find immediate shelter.
 Games will be halted until safe weather and field conditions exist.
 If the inclement weather persists, the games may be cancelled.